 Today, August 25th, is the anonymously anointed “Kiss and Make Up Day.”
-These modern “holidays” have little historic meaning, but Jewish Treats would be remiss in not noting that the "holiday" falls within the Hebrew month of Elul.
+Perhaps it is related to August 27th --“Global Forgiveness Day.”
+These modern “holidays” have little historic meaning, but Jewish Treats would be remiss in not noting that, in most years, the end of August is within the Hebrew month of Elul.
+(This year, Elul begins on August 31st.)

 For this reason, the month of Elul is a time when many Jews make extra efforts to repair damaged relationships.
 This may be as simple an act as paying back the $5 a friend lent back in March.
 It may also entail the far more difficult task of seeking out a family member or an acquaintance and confessing/apologizing for hurtful behavior (blaming them for something, gossip, etc.)